metal-toolbox/iam-runtime/spec.md

 ### Architecture

 The primary focus of this specification is the communication between a workload and a runtime implementation.
 The specification thus defines the gRPC interfaces a runtime must expose, as well as optional guidance on how to deploy the runtime itself.
-The following diagram illustrates how a workload container in a pod communicates with a runtime container in the same pod to execute a function, `AuthenticateSubject`.
+The following diagram illustrates how a workload container in a pod communicates with a runtime container in the same pod to execute a function, `ValidateCredential`.

 #### Figure 1: High-level runtime architecture example